salmant/DevOps-Chef-MongoDB-Docker-Cluster/README.md

 <br>`nano default.rb`
 <br>The file is accessible here: [default.rb](https://github.com/salmant/DevOps-Chef-MongoDB-Docker-Cluster/blob/master/default_docker2.rb)
 <br>
-<br>Note: The replica set name for the "SECONDARY" MongoDB replica is again specified as "rs0" by using the option "replSet", similar to what we determined for the "PRIMARY" MongoDB replica.
+<br>Note: The replica set name for the "SECONDARY" MongoDB replica is again specified as `rs0` by using the option `replSet`, similar to what we determined for the "PRIMARY" MongoDB replica.
 <br>
 <br>Before uploading the cookbook, check the syntax first.
 <br>`knife cookbook test docker2`